IanWitham/javascript-tutorial-en/1-js/02-first-steps/16-javascript-specials/article.md

 We're using a browser as a working environment, so basic UI functions will be:

 [`prompt(question[, default])`](mdn:api/Window/prompt)
-: Ask a `question`, and return either what the visitor entered or `null` if he pressed "cancel".
+: Ask a `question`, and return either what the visitor entered or `null` if they pressed "cancel".

 [`confirm(question)`](mdn:api/Window/confirm)
 : Ask a `question` and suggest to choose between Ok and Cancel.
 The choice is returned as `true/false`.